 \subsection{Performance Analysis}

 In this section, we evaluate \tool's effectiveness in group verification and compare to MIPVerify.

-\paragraph{Group verification on large sets} We begin with an experiment on a large set of inputs.
-In this experiment, we consider every network, and for each, we run \tool on sets $S$ of 100 inputs of the same class (for several classes) and different values of $\epsilon$.
+\paragraph{Group verification on large sets} We begin with an experiment on large sets of inputs.
+In this experiment, we consider all networks.
+For each, we run \tool on sets $S$ of the first 100 inputs of the same class (for several classes) and different values of $\epsilon$.
 We compare its analysis time to MIPVerify's analysis time.
 We remind that both verifiers are complete (i.e., correctly determine whether an $\epsilon$-ball is robust or not). \Cref{tab:results_per_label} shows the certification rate, the total analysis time of both approaches and \tool's speedup.
-The certification rate is the number of inputs whose $\epsilon$-balls are verified robust (by both approaches) divided by the number of inputs classified correctly.
+The certification rate is the number of inputs whose $\epsilon$-balls are verified as robust (by both approaches) divided by the number of correctly classified inputs.
 Results show that \tool's speedup is 2.3x on average and up to 4.1x.
 The highest speedup is obtained on MNIST 5$\times$100, where \tool reduces the analysis time from 24 hours to 6 hours. \Cref{fig::breakdown} shows the runtime breakdown and refinement frequency.
 It shows that most $\epsilon$-balls are verified within a batch.
 The MNIST convolutional networks have the shortest refinement phase, while the fully connected networks have the shortest bound computation and longest refinement.

 \paragraph{Group verification on small sets} Next, we evaluate \tool on small sets of inputs.
 We consider different networks and $\epsilon$ values.
 For each, we ran each approach on the first 100 test set images, consisting of different classes (\tool ran separately on each class).
 For such sets, \tool almost does not benefit from learning the optimal mini-batch size and does not benefit from clustering inputs with similar computations of the networks.
 Thus, this experiment is challenging for \tool. \Cref{tab:results_entire_dataset} shows the total analysis time (over all classes), for \tool and MIPVerify.
-It further shows the certified accuracy and speedup of \tool. \tool achieves up to a 2.6x speedup compared to MIPVerify.
-MNIST ConvMed has the best speedup (and the high robustness rate, $98 / 100$ inputs).
+It further shows the certification rate and \tool's speedup. \tool achieves up to a 2.6x speedup compared to MIPVerify.
+MNIST ConvMed has the best speedup (and the highest certification rate, $98 / 100$).